 Suffering in the final stage of life or in advanced chronic disease is therefore not limited to clinical symptoms, but affects the person as a whole, i.e. it also affects their psychological and spiritual or transcendent dimensions.

 It is imperative to clearly establish the foregoing to successfully formulate the intervention required by these patients, which as can be inferred, goes beyond the treatment of refractory or difficult symptoms.

 A euthanasia bioethical approach should begin with the answer of this question:

 To support or to end life?

-The development and gradual implementation of palliative medicine (hospital units and multidisciplinary professionals), specialised in the support and treatment of all the symptoms that accompany patients in these circumstances, has opened new perspectives in the approach to suffering in chronic, incurable or terminal process.
+The development and gradual implementation of palliative medicine (hospital units and multidisciplinary professionals), specialized in the support and treatment of all the symptoms that accompany patients in these circumstances, has opened new perspectives in the approach to suffering in chronic, incurable or terminal process.

 Frequently we find in the defenders of euthanasia and assisted suicide – including peer-reviewed articles – a devaluation or a total silence about palliative care efficiency to give quality of life to the terminally ill patient.

 Palliative care offers a support system to help the patient and their family to adapt during the disease and in the bereavement.
 It uses a team approach to respond to the needs of patients and their families, including emotional support in the bereavement, when indicated.
 It improves quality of life and can also positively affect the course of the disease.